Gallery Archives

 Dick was asked many times about choosing subjects for the elongated rectangle.
 It does take some practice, but generally, Subtraction, rather than addition are practiced.
 In this way, the photograph becomes more selective, instead of the classic panorama format.The images reproduced in The Grand Tour, The British Isles, Platinum & Palladium Printing 1st ed and Platinum & Palladium Printing 2nd ed, are made from film negatives.

 Brush Strokes: In the preparation of the platinum or palladium print, the material that falls outside the image boundaries is exposed to maximum UV light.
 This will appear as brush strokes.
-In the 12×20 inch prints, I choose to show them.
+In the 12×20 inch prints, I choose to show them or mask them, depending on the image.
 In the smaller sizes, 5×7 to 7×17 inches, I mask them out.
+For the final presentation, it is customarily up to the curator or owner whether to mat them out or let them show.

 Dick stopped making negatives from film in 2004, however, he will continue to print by order in the near future.
 Therefore, this body of work is considered to be Archive Prints.